gamemanual0/gm0/source/docs/software/odometry.rst

 the approximations for the math.
 Teams should update their robot pose every cycle of their control loop.

-Updating the pose is as simple as adding the change to the previous pose where :math:`\varphi = \Delta\theta`
+Updating the pose is as simple as adding the transformed change to the previous pose where :math:`\varphi = \Delta\theta`

 .. math::
     \begin{pmatrix}x\\y\\\theta\end{pmatrix}=\begin{pmatrix}x_0\\y_0\\\theta_0\end{pmatrix}